spogburn/spogburn.github.io/_portfolio/ux_writing.md

 I developed voice, tone, and vocabularly by conducting research about the terms and tone used by freelancers and business owners, and used existing personas about the targeted user groups.

 ### Role
 I received basic screens from a designer, and updated the wireframe copy to follow the style guide and to add clarity in user journeys in the app.
+This was a student project for my course in UX Writing Fundamentals.

 ### User definition
 - Freelancers